I completely forgot to publish this post yesterday! Oops. I blame daylight savings.

 3. Photo Book & Questions

 Our last idea is an 8×8 book that I created on Shutterfly.
-It is a 20-page book with a large photo from our engagement shoot on one side and a blank white page on another to give room for people to write anything they want.
+It is a 20-page book with a large photo from our engagement shoot on one side and a blank white page on another to give room for people to write anything they want (like where to get the best wedding insurance).
+We also get pictures edited using a Clipping path service.
 We even added some questions to prompt funny or clever responses, such as:

 -What should we name our kids?